-The starting point for the answer to the question set out in the previous section is established by defining the concept of state as the supreme power over a given area and population.
-The definition of state terminology is consistent with the explanation given for sovereignty, that can be defined as an independent supreme power.
-The term supreme power also requires a definition.
+I set the starting point of seeking an answer to the question outlined the previous section by defining the concept of the state as the supreme power over a given area and population.
+Such interpretation of the term of the state is consistent with the definition of sovereignty, i.e. an independent supreme power.
+However, the notion of supreme power also requires a definition.
 Power is usually defined as the ability of a person exercising power to induce other individuals, groups or organizations to perform the desired behavior.
 The holder of sovereignty in a politically organized society can enforce their will over the population living in the given area.
 Sovereignty is limited by the separation of powers.
 The separation of state powers is considered to be a means of defense against the arbitrary exercise of power, embodied in democratic constitutions.
-The rights deriving from popular sovereignty are exercised by the state as a whole in accordance with the jurisdictional order set out in the constitution.
+The rights deriving from popular sovereignty are exercised by the structure of the state as a whole in accordance with the order of jurisdictions set out in the constitution.
 The ideology of the separation of powers is based on institutional and social control of power.

 There is no consensus regarding the period when the ideology of the separation of powers emerged.
-According to some authors, the ideology of the separation of powers already appeared in ancient and medieval thought.
-In contrast, other authors do not accept the idea of linking the doctrine of the separation of powers to antiquity.
-For my part, I take the view that attempts to limit power were already present in ancient writings, however, the idea of the separation of powers appeared primarily in John Locke's work, and it evolved in the political struggles of the 17th and 18th century.
-In the English legal literature, there is a dualist concept that prevails by arguing that the judiciary is not an independent branch of power, as only the legislature and the executive can be considered as such.
+According to some authors, such ideology already appeared in ancient and medieval thought.
+In contrast, other authors do not accept the idea of projecting the doctrine of the separation of powers back to antiquity.
+For my part, I take the view that attempts to limit power were already present in ancient writings, however, the idea of the separation of powers appeared primarily in John Locke's work, and evolved in the political struggles of the seventeenth and eighteenth centuries.
+In English legal literature, a dualist concept prevails, arguing that the judiciary is not an independent branch of power but only the legislature and the executive can be considered as such.
 However, the three classical branches of power underlying my doctoral dissertation, namely the legislative, executive and judicial powers, are not associated with Locke but with Montesquieu's name and work.

-In the course of the development of Hungarian legal history, the Doctrine of the Holy Crown is considered to be the representation of the constitutional continuity of the state of Hungary as declared in the National Avowal of the Fundamental Law of Hungary, in which - according to Ferenc Eckhart's definition - the 19th century thinkers reconciled István Werbőczy's tenets with the idea of popular sovereignty.
+In the course of the development of Hungarian legal history, the Doctrine of the Holy Crown is considered to be the representation of the constitutional continuity of the state of Hungary as declared in the National Avowal of the Fundamental Law of Hungary, in which doctrine - according to Ferenc Eckhart's definition - the nineteenth-century thinkers reconciled István Werbőczy's tenets with the idea of popular sovereignty.
 The subject of state power is the state, the Hungarian concept of which can be found in the Doctrine of the Holy Crown.
-State power is indivisible, which does not preclude the State from acting through its bodies with various functions.
-In the state organization established in 1848, the separation of certain power centers took place.
+State power is indivisible, which does not preclude the state from acting through its bodies with various functions.
+The state organization established in 1848 reflected the separation of certain power centers.
 Legislation was vested in the sovereign and the National Assembly together.
 The ruler exercised executive power through the appointed ministers.
-The measures of the ruler came into force with the signature of the politically responsible ministers.
+The measures of the ruler entered into force upon the signature of the politically responsible ministers.
 The judges were appointed by the ruler.